- Let’s get one things straight. Al Woods was no world beater. His absence certainly shouldn’t doesn’t doom the Steelers chances for 2014

 But Wood’s defection is troubling for a number of reasons nonetheless.

 Steelers Defensive Line Depth Now and Issue

 The first involves the question of depth of the Steelers defensive line.
-Cameron Heyward is budding star.
+Cam Heyward is budding star.
 Steve McLendon didn’t make anyone forget he wasn’t Casey Hampton, but his play is probably more solid than many outsiders give him credit.

 - After that the Steelers have no depth on defensive line.

 - Names Hebron Fangupo, Brian Arnfelt and Nick Williams ring a bell?
 Well, those are the other defensive lineman the on the Steelers roster.

 In the short term the loss of Woods can bring a positive in the return of Brett Keisel.
 But Keisel is 36 and has a year left in him at most.
 Ziggy Hood also remains an option.
 However, Hood is visiting with other NFL teams, and was not expected back prior to free agency.

 Regardless, the Pittsburgh Steelers have a hole to fill on defensive line.
 The Steelers could draft a lineman, but Hampton is the only defensive lineman to start and contribute as a rookie since Bill Cowher’s arrival in 1993.